Simple Middle Eastern lamb Kofta balls, fried in olive oil and served with flatbreads and garlic lemon sauce…

-- You can process big batches of food at once with large 3.5-litre capacity bowl and generous 1.8-litre blender jar.
+- You can process big batches of food at once with a large 3.5-litre capacity bowl and generous 1.8-litre blender jar.

 - It has a convenient built-in accessories drawer keeps your attachments close to hand and out of the way whilst not in use.